withastro/docs/src/pages/en/guides/markdown-content.md

 Astro supports third-party [remark](https://github.com/remarkjs/remark) and [rehype](https://github.com/rehypejs/rehype) plugins for Markdown.
 You can provide your plugins in `astro.config.mjs`.

-By default, Astro comes with [GitHub-flavored Markdown](https://github.com/remarkjs/remark-gfm) and [remark-smartypants](https://github.com/silvenon/remark-smartypants) pre-enabled.
-Take into account that enabling custom `remarkPlugins` or `rehypePlugins` will remove these built-in plugins and you would need to explicitly add these plugins if desired.
+> **Note:** By default, Astro comes with [GitHub-flavored Markdown](https://github.com/remarkjs/remark-gfm) and [remark-smartypants](https://github.com/silvenon/remark-smartypants) pre-enabled.
+Enabling custom `remarkPlugins` or `rehypePlugins` will remove these built-in plugins and you need to explicitly add these plugins if desired.

 #### Add a Markdown plugin in Astro